 “It’s becoming one of those things I can’t live without.” — Christopher O‘Grady

-At present, all iDevices running current iOS 9, 10, and 11 versions work properly with “Use Computed Brightness” off.
+At present, all iDevices running iOS 9.3 or later versions work properly with “Use Computed Brightness” off.

 Lumu Power cannot be used with Cine Meter II.
 Only Lumu’s own Light Meter app can talk to Lumu Power.

 Cine Meter II turns your iPhone®, iPod touch®, or iPad® into a reflected light meter, an RGB waveform monitor, and a false-color picture monitor.
 Cine Meter II works on any iDevice with a camera running iOS 6 or higher.
 It expands the original Cine Meter app with several added features:

 - Cinematographer-oriented controls let you set shutter angle, ND filter compensation, and arbitrary filter factors, while Still Photo Mode hides shutter angles and frame rates for stills-friendly metering.

 - Use the front-facing camera for "lightmeter selfies" – use yourself as the model when lighting a set (not available on iPhone 3GS).